2018 Slovenian parliamentary election: Government formation

-On 6 June, Marjan Šarec met with Alenka Bratušek, meetings with Miro Cerar (SMC) and Dejan Židan (SD) were on 7 June. Šarec stated that he is willing to accept the mandate to form a government only if there will be a clear will among potential coalition partners to form a government.
-Dejan Židan (SD) stated that he expects that before leaders of the parliamentary groups meet with President Pahor to consult about granting the mandate, Šarec should already present the outline of the new coalition. Šarec also announced that he will soon invite all the parties, except SDS, for talks to see what are the possibilities to form a government.
+On 6 June, Marjan Šarec met with Alenka Bratušek, and further meetings with Miro Cerar (SMC) and Dejan Židan (SD) took place on 7 June. Šarec stated that he was willing to accept the mandate to form a government only if there will be a clear will among potential coalition partners to form a government.
+Dejan Židan (SD) stated that he expected that leaders of the parliamentary groups prepare the outlining of a coalition agreement before meeting with President Pahor to consult about granting Šarec the mandate. Šarec also announced that he would invite all the parties, except SDS, for talks to see what are the possibilities to form a government.

 On 7 June, Pahor met with Janša to discuss his possibilities to form a new government.
-Pahor once again repeated that he is going to grant a mandate to Janša, but Janša said that if in the meanwhile another party will form a coalition that will have 46 votes, then he will not accept the mandate to form a government.
-Janša also did not explicitly rule out the possibility to stand down as potential prime minister-designate and let someone else from his party take the post and form a government, though this scenario is not very likely to happen.
-Pahor said that he wishes SDS would form a government since governments formed by parties that did not win elections in the past were not very stable, adding governments of Janez Janša (2012) and Alenka Bratušek (2013) as examples. Šarec replied that those two governments cannot be compared with his potential coalition since Janša's government was removed from the office because of the corruption allegations and Bratušek's government was destabilized by her own party, when Janković had to resign as leader of the party due to corruption allegations as well and Bratušek took over the party.
-Matjaž Han (SD) said in Tarča (political show on RTVSLO) that Social Democrats will not talk with Janša about forming a coalition since talks with Šarec already began.
+Pahor once again repeated that he was going to grant a mandate to Janša, but Janša said he would not accept the mandate if another 46-seat strong coalition was viable.
+Janša also did not explicitly rule out the possibility to stand down as potential prime minister-designate and let someone else from his party take the post and form a government.
+Pahor said that he preferred that the SDS would form a government, as governments formed by parties that did not win elections in the past had been prone to instability, adding governments of Janez Janša (2012) and Alenka Bratušek (2013) as examples. Šarec replied that those two governments cannot be compared with his potential coalition, as Janša's government was removed from the office because of the corruption allegations and Bratušek's government was destabilized by her own party, when Janković had to resign as leader of the party due to corruption allegations as well and Bratušek took over the party.
+Matjaž Han (SD) said in Tarča (political show on RTVSLO) that Social Democrats would not talk with Janša about forming a coalition, since talks with Šarec had already u.

 On 8 June, Marjan Šarec met with Karl Erjavec (DeSUS) to discuss future cooperation.
 Matej Tonin (NSi) also confirmed talks with Šarec.
-Meanwhile, SDS is still not commenting on their activities, but Tonin confirmed talks with them as well.
+Meanwhile, SDS was still not commenting on their activities, but Tonin confirmed talks with them as well.